DnD Campaign Case: Creatures review – case on point

-Wizards of the Coast recently announced two products that seem to offer an alternative choice for in-person D&D players – the Creatures and Terrain campaign cases.
+Wizards of the Coast recently announced two products that seem to offer an alternative choice for in-person D&D players – the Creatures campaign case and Terrain campaign case.
 The big selling point here is the reusable ‘clings’ that turn a plain disc or tile into an assortment of monsters and terrain pieces.

 I am a self-confessed Scrooge when it comes to D&D accessories.
 I grew up with parties who used any scrap they could find to represent their characters, and I’m hesitant of any piece of plastic that comes with a high price tag.
 Despite this, I found myself wooed by the first campaign case Wizards sent Wargamer’s way.